binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter3.md

 * **(Q)**: _What is the difference between application security and network security?
 Aren't they just two aspects of the same thing?_

    **(A)**: No, for application security, see the [Web Applications chapter](https://f1.holisticinfosecforwebdevelopers.com/chap06.html#web-applications) of Holistic Info-Sec for Web Developers, Fascicle 1.
-For network security, see the [Network](https://f1.holisticinfosecforwebdevelopers.com/chap04.html#network) chapter of Holistic Info-Sec for Web Developers.
+For network security, see the [Network chapter](https://f1.holisticinfosecforwebdevelopers.com/chap04.html#network) of Holistic Info-Sec for Web Developers, Fascicle 1.
 Again, as Software Engineers, you are now responsible for all aspects of information security

 * **(Q)**: _If I have implemented TLS for communication, have I fixed all of the network security problems?_